elastic/package-registry/ASSETS.md

 problem as a user would have to constantly switch between them.
 The integrations manager could work around this by append / updating index pattern.
 But this will lead to the problem on how to remove these fields again.

+### Infrastructure UI Source

+* Asset Path: `kibana/infrastructure-ui-source/*.json`

+The Infrastructure UI source is used to tell the Logs and Metrics UI which indices to query for data and how to visualise the data.

+The asset is like dashboards / visualizations just a saved object and can be loaded the same way.
+But the Logs UI could also add an API for a tighter integration.
+At the moment there is no selection in the UI to change / switch the source but it can be triggered through URL parameters.

 ### Space

 * Asset Path: `kibana/space/*.json`